Indigenous Trees

 and Juniper Giants' Care

-Addis Ababa, the Capital, can be seen veiled in the morning's mist.
 In an alpine-like Highland, a dramatic landscape reveals forgotten secrets, where a light trembling wind caressed a consciousness in awe.
 From a land sojourning in celestial domains arrived a fragrance of forgotten purity as a call from far beyond.
-High above the mists' veils, this landscape is an enchanting scene where, along the slope, towering Juniper trees from the days of old rise.
-Precious lifts their fragrance of honey's ardour, where the aroma of wild incense is calling.
-These are the awakening Juniper trees, beauty from the past, so intense and graceful that memory beyond time appears.
+High above the mists' veils, this landscape reveals an enchanting scene where, along the slope, towering Juniper trees from the days of old rise.
+Thus, the aroma of wild incense is calling with the precious fragrance of honey's ardour.
+Here, on the outer rim of an ancient plateau awakening Juniper trees, beauty from the past, so intense and graceful that memory beyond time appears.

 The Adventure for the Well-Equipped Family

-Travelling in the landscape on foot in the early mornings and seeing this place may seem like a physical obstacle or even a journey toward dangerous adventures beyond sense and reason.
+Travelling in the landscape on foot in the early mornings and seeing Addis Ababa veiled in the morning's mist far below may seem like a physical obstacle or even a journey toward dangerous adventures beyond sense and reason.
 However, this is a true statement and description, but then only in the imagination of the forebode emotional experience.
 Although this journey upward appears like an adventure to an unknown past, to a supremely magnificent Era where man has not yet obtained full power over Nature.
-Yet, serene and enchantingly inviting, this landscape lingers as venerated domains of bygone days.
-Far beyond corrupted borders, this landscape of forgotten dreams thus offers a journey to the lost salvation for any wandering soul.
+Hence, a peaceful and enchantingly inviting landscape still inspires awe and hope, while the enchantment lingers as a noble testimony of days gone by.
+Thus, far beyond corrupted borders, this landscape of forgotten dreams offers a journey to the lost salvation for any wandering soul.

 A Landscape Of Joy & Unforgettable Memories

-Elusive in its guise but lingering with its serene mantle among the trees of antiquity, the silent, dark ridges from the night still prevail.
-Serene leaves the night's last shadows while the tickling aromatic Juniperus fills the veils of darkness's withdrawal in purging resurgence.
+Elusive in its guise but still lingering with its serene mantle among the trees of antiquity, the silent, dark ridges from the night still prevail.
+Serene leaves the night's last shadows their twilight domains while the tickling Juniperus noble fragrance fills the veils of darkness's withdrawal in purging resurgence.
 Among the trees of the past aeons, this cradle of each soul offers a realm where nights of sweetest ardour evoke harmony without pettiness and fear.

 These are the mornings of lost dreams' enigmatic dwellings where the inviting bed of twilight ridges recently left but precious remains as mysterious shadows among furrowed trunks in a landscape of old.
-Sojourning in the realm of peaceful twilight, this ancient woodland's nocturnal curtains uncover each dream's ardour where the forgotten wind of grace still dwells.
-Here, allures the wind of well-fragrance and celestial ambrosia from the days of old to a landscape of heavenly clime.
+Sojourning in peaceful twilight curtains uncovers each dream's ardour in the realm where the forgotten wind of grace still dwells.
+Thus, the fragrance from ancient woodland still lingers in a landscape of heavenly clime.
+Here, the caressing wind from the days of old still seduces among well-fragrance and celestial ambrosia.

 Among breathtaking Views and Juniper Giants' care

-These magnificent and powerful Juniperus procera trees appear reminiscent of a park-like setting, and due to their mighty patinated appearance, they certainly stimulate picnics in reverence.
+Mighty in salience and surprisingly, these Juniperus procera trees from forgotten noble days appear in their park-like but enchanting setting.
+Thus, these entities from lost days still abide while they reside on the outer rim of an ancient high plateau (16).
+Mighty patinated in their pillar-furrowed appearance, they certainly stimulate picnics in reverence.
 Thus, their mighty guise entices the youth's forgotten dreams to emerge from the mist of enchantment, to be evoked once more beyond the days of old.
 With their furrowed pillars and lofty hall of green crowns, they appear here on the outer edge of the high plateau.
 Yet, even more, they dominate the site and seem to invite to this mighty green room for the cosiness in pleasure and picnics.
 Indeed, they seem to originate from a high historical culture even though they are here and just a minute's walk uphill.
 Then, when gazing down the landscape, like in the pictures above, along the well-undulated slope towards Entoto Kidane Mehret (1) and the Capital, the view is well-decorated with native well-matured Juniperus procera trees.

 Memories and Dreams of the Venerated Landscape